 Lucidchart can be used in minutes by anyone, from an engineer to a novice.
 Create an interactive demo of a website within minutes!
 No download required.
 Now you can create robust diagrams in the cloud, through your browser.
 One license can be used across any computer or tablet device.

 - Simplicity: Drop-down menus, buttons, and general elements will help you sketch out a new concept or improve an old one.
 Hotspots allow you to mimic website navigation by moving from page to page, linking to an external page, playing a video, and more.

 - Secure and reliable: Amazon Web Services' enterprise-level security protocol keeps your information safe.
 When you create diagrams in Lucidchart, your changes are continually saved and stored in multiple locations.
 We'll even notify you if connectivity issues stop us from saving your latest draft.

-- Interactive elements: Don't just realy on a static wireframe.
+- Interactive elements: Don't just rely on a static wireframe.
 Instead, build an interactive mockup that offers the ability to click buttons, watch videos, browse menus, and try other links.